lucianopereira86/NodeJS-Heroku/README.md

 git push heroku master;
 ```

-The console will shown the upload progress like this:
+The console will show the upload progress like this:

 ![heroku01](/docs/heroku01.JPG)